CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 ## Task 4: Build a Translation and Transliteration Application with Foundry SDK

-In this task, you will build a Python application using the Azure AI Foundry SDK.
-The application will use a single deployed gpt-5-mini model to perform translation, transliteration, and language detection tasks.
+In this task, you'll build a Python application using the Azure AI Foundry SDK to perform translation, transliteration, and language detection tasks.

 1. Click the **Call model** tab next to the **Chat** tab to view the endpoint details and sample code for calling the deployed model programmatically.